bsachart/financial-contribution-calculator/README.md

 You can make this calculation as simple or complex as your situation requires:

+- **Minimum:** Just net income and shared expenses
+- **Add complexity incrementally:** Enable only the features that matter to your situation

 **Start simple.** Add complexity only where it matters to your situation and sense of fairness.
 The goal is equity, not accounting perfection.

 ## Important Notes